LeosonH/poetry-repository/README.md

 # The Poetry Repository
-Downloads poems from the Poetry Foundation by theme!
+Downloads poems from the Poetry Foundation by theme or by a range of authors.

 Poems are saved as text files in a /poems subdirectory.